Ameliasks/dms1_blog/posts/twenty-two-post.md

 ## Finishing Touches

-After completing the animations and mobile layout, I started to think about what other details were required for the site, such as the links to the videos for 'Leaving The Nest' and 'A Place That Lives In My Memory' and the deno site for 'What's In A Home'.
+After completing the animations and mobile layout, I started to think about what other details were required for the site, and how to further develop the webcore style I was aiming for.
+One such detail was adding the links to the videos for 'Leaving The Nest' and 'A Place That Lives In My Memory' and the deno site for 'What's In A Home'.
 I needed to find a way to include these links because Figma in its free version, does not support video embedding or external site embedding.

 So I thought about how to display the links, I decided to utilise the pixel game look and create a button component that would sit on top of the hero images of each project and animate it in sequence with each image.
 However, since Figma also does not support embedding links onto objects, I had to create an invisible text layer with the site link attached to it, so as to fake the button being able to direct to the link on click.